The birthplace of modern astrophysics

 Yerkes Observatory occupies a unique niche for the educational and the scientific community.
 It bridges several important perspectives in formal and informal education.
 The history of astronomy and astrophysics of the observatory is a solid foundation for introducing all the important topics in current research as well as the practice of observational astronomy.
 There is a huge range of opportunities for learning.
 Because of Yerkes' historical context, the world of professional and student astronomers and astronomy educators is drawn to the observatory.
 These communities learn from one another, build relationships, and create programs, which result in enriched experiences and learning opportunities for young and diverse members of our society.

 Yerkes Observatory is open for free public tours every Saturday throughout the year.
-We also offer group tours or special programs.
+We also offer group tours and special programs.

 - Regular Saturday Tours